Competitive rates

 These accolades highlight our firm's strong reputation, deep legal expertise, and consistent results in representing clients across complex contested wills and estate litigation matters.

-Disputes over wills commonly occur during a distressing, uncertain period when families are grieving and unsure of what happens next.
-You might be uncertain if a will is fair, valid or truly reflects the deceased person's wishes.
-At Armstrong Legal, we support clients through these sensitive matters with clear advice, care and practical guidance.
+Will disputes often arise during a painful and uncertain time when families are grieving while also trying to understand what should happen next.
+You may feel unsure about whether a will is fair, valid or reflects the true wishes of the person who has passed away.
+At Armstrong Legal, we help clients manage these sensitive matters with clear advice, care and practical guidance.
 We're a national law firm with more than 30 years of experience, and we have helped Australians with serious legal matters across several areas, including family law.
-In matters of contested wills, our lawyers help clients understand their rights, responsibilities and next steps with professionalism and empathy.
-Our contested wills lawyers practise only in this area of law to ensure focused support during difficult estate disputes.
-Through open, transparent communication, we endeavour to make clients feel heard and informed from the outset.
+For contested wills, we help clients understand their legal rights, obligations and what to do next with calm, professional support.
+Our lawyers focus exclusively on contested wills so they can deliver intensive support through difficult estate disputes.
+By communicating openly and honestly, we ensure clients feel heard and kept informed from the outset.
 We put your interests first and provide clear guidance so you can make confident decisions, which is helpful when you're researching "Can I Contest A Will After Probate Has Been Granted" or "Can You Contest A Will After Probate Has Been Granted".
-Our Contested Wills & Estates team has even been recognised by Doyle's Guide, one of Australia's most trusted legal directories, which acknowledged us as a Recommended Wills & Estates Litigation Law Firm from 2021 to 2025.
+Doyle's Guide, one of Australia's most trusted legal directories, has even commended our Contested Wills & Estates team and named us as a Recommended Wills & Estates Litigation Law Firm from 2021 to 2025.

 At Armstrong Legal, we help clients resolve will disputes by providing clear, practical advice on contesting, challenging and defending a will.
 Our contested wills lawyers will explain your rights, assess your options and help you understand the likely path forward, acting promptly to safeguard your position before deadlines may pass.
-If you find that you've been left out of a will or believe the estate did not make adequate provision for you, we can advise you on contesting it.
+On the occasion that you're omitted from a will or think the estate has failed to make suitable provision for you, we can advise you on contesting it.
 If you believe a will may be invalid, we can advise you on challenging a will where concerns involve capacity, undue influence, fraud or how someone prepared the will.
-We can advise you regarding defending a will against claims concerning validity, family provision or estate administration if you serve as an executor or administrator.
-We can assist with other estate disputes as well, and this includes disagreements over executor removal, estate administration and statutory will concerns.
-As laws vary across states, we offer legal advice in New South Wales, the Australian Capital Territory, Victoria, Queensland, Tasmania and South Australia.
-Our national team includes lawyers across Australia who speak languages other than English, so you can turn to us, no matter if you've been looking up "Can I Contest A Will After Probate Has Been Granted", "Can I Challenge A Will After Probate" or "Can You Challenge A Will Before Probate".
+If you are an executor or administrator, we can provide legal guidance on defending a will against claims relating to validity, family provision or estate administration.
+Also, we can help with other estate disputes, including contention over removing an executor, administering an estate and litigating statutory will issues.
+Since laws differ from state to state, we provide legal advice in New South Wales, the Australian Capital Territory, Victoria, Queensland, Tasmania and South Australia.
+Our national team includes lawyers across Australia who speak languages other than English, so you can turn to us, no matter if you've been looking up "Can I Contest A Will After Probate Has Been Granted", "Can Children Challenge A Will" or "Can You Contest A Will 6 Months After Probate".

 Taking action begins with a clear discussion.
-We connect you with a contested wills lawyer who listens to your situation when you get in touch with us.
-To start, we ask specific questions about your ties to the deceased, the will's terms, the estate details and the basis of the dispute.
-For instance, if you are considering contesting a will, we can assess whether you are eligible for a family provision claim and outline what matters most and what evidence could support your case.
-At every stage, we offer structured guidance about available options, expected next steps, potential costs and any deadlines that could influence your options.
-We also recognise that financial stress is a common worry, and so we may offer "No Win No Fee" or Pay-at-End arrangements on a case-by-case basis after assessing your circumstances and the merits of your case.
-What's more, you can reach out to us when you're curious about "Estate Dispute Attorneys Adelaide" or "Court Ordered Will Nt".
-If you want to contest or challenge a will, need to defend a will against a claim by another person, or would like to ask us about "estate dispute lawyer canberra" or "inheritance dispute lawyers sydney", contact our friendly team of contested wills lawyers for an assessment of your case.
+When you reach out to us, you will be connected with a contested wills lawyer who will hear out your situation.
+To begin, we ask focused questions about your ties to the decedent, the terms of the will, the estate's details and the circumstances leading to the dispute.
+If you want to contest a will, for instance, we can assess your eligibility for a family provision claim, explain what matters most and identify what evidence may support your case.
+At each stage, we provide structured guidance about your available options, likely next steps, possible costs and any time limits that might affect your choices.
+And because we know that financial stress is a frequent worry, we may provide "No Win No Fee" or Pay-at-End arrangements on a case-by-case basis after reviewing your circumstances and the merits of your case.
+What's more, you can reach out to us when you're curious about "Estate Litigation Lawyers Sydney" or "Can A Will Be Contested By A Sibling".
+If you want to contest or challenge a will, need to defend a will against a claim by another person, or would like to ask us about "family provision attorney sa" or "grant of probate qld", contact our friendly team of contested wills lawyers for an assessment of your case.

 Disclaimer: No win no fee eligibility is assessed on a case by case basis